 LG Display Co.
-(034220), a supplier to Apple Inc. (AAPL), started mass production this month of screens with built- in touch sensors, components speculated to be used in the next version of the iPhone.
+(034220), a supplier to Apple Inc. (AAPL:US), started mass production this month of screens with built- in touch sensors, components speculated to be used in the next version of the iPhone.

 “There were a lot of trials and errors as we tried a technology that hadn’t been used,” LG Display Chief Executive Officer Han Sang Beom said yesterday in response to a reporter’s question, without identifying the customer.
 “We’re all cleared now.”
 Steve Park, a Seoul-based spokesman for Apple, declined to comment on plans for the next iPhone.

 The screens’ so-called in-cell technology embeds touch sensors directly into displays instead of adding them separately, allowing devices to be thinner.
 The new iPhone, expected to be introduced next month, will probably be the first to use this approach, said Hwang Joon Ho, a Seoul-based analyst at Daewoo Securities Co.